 Hiring Experts Who Can Help With Your Case

 Experts can be critical to a PTSD-related decision review process, especially if VA doctors contest your condition.
-Law firms generally provide experts at no up front cost to you.
+Advocacy groups can hire an expert.

-Your attorney won’t just help with the decision review process—they will lead it.
+Your advocate won’t just help with the decision review process—they will lead it.
 They may only ask you to participate when absolutely necessary, such as when you must undergo medical evaluation.
-Otherwise, your attorney will handle your VA disability benefits case so you can get treatment for your PTSD.
+Otherwise, they will handle your VA disability benefits case so you can get treatment for your PTSD.

-What Your Lawyer May Prove to Secure Benefits for Your PTSD
+What Your Advocate May Prove to Secure Benefits for Your PTSD

 Every veteran with PTSD has a personal story to tell.
-Your attorney will speak with you to understand the origins of your PTSD.
-Your attorney will then make an appropriate case based on your unique circumstances.
+Your advocate will speak with you to understand the origins of your PTSD.
+They will then make an appropriate case based on your unique circumstances.

-Veterans may receive VA disability benefits for PTSD if their attorney proves one of the following:
+Veterans may receive VA disability benefits for PTSD if their advocate proves one of the following:

 The Condition Resulted From Service